 - Cocaine and Alcohol

-In recent years since the heroin epidemic began, using a stimulant drug such as cocaine or meth in conjunction with heroin has become common to offset the effects of the opioids, which is one reason the use of both drugs is increasing.
+In recent years since the opioid epidemic began, using a stimulant drug such as cocaine or meth in conjunction with heroin has become common to offset the sluggish effects of the opioids, which is one reason the use of both drugs is increasing.

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is the manual used by psychiatrists to diagnose polysubstance abuse and other mental illnesses.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is used by psychiatrists to diagnose addiction and other mental health conditions.

 - Increasing tolerance